Fluid Solutions - Massachusetts - California

 Lowering total operational costs (and TCO).

-• Less oil filters, o-rings.
+• Fewer oil filters, o-rings.

 Cleaner engines.

-• Traditional and modern type 'low TBN' products can give hard abrasive deposits (leading to ring sticking, etc..).
+• Traditional and modern type 'low TBN' products can give hard abrasive deposits (leading to ring sticking, etc.).

-Longer oil drain.
+Longer oil drain intervals

 img